 Containment association rules constrain which types of features and objects can be contained in another feature or object (container).
-These rules are evaluated during the call to add associations (similar to junction-junction connectivity rules) and do not support terminals.
-If there is no rule to support the association, an error is returned.
 If modifications are made to the asset group and asset type attributes for a network feature participating in a containment association, edits are evaluated against the existing rule base during enable or validate network topology operations.
 If there is no rule to support the association, an error is returned.

 Network rules are stored at the utility network level.
 This allows you to contain features and objects from different domain networks in the same container, for example, gas pipes and water mains in the same trench.

 The rule base for a utility network can be viewed in the network properties.

 To create a containment association rule, the following requirements must be met:

 - The container features or objects must have the container association role assigned to allow other features and objects to be contained.

 - When working with an enterprise geodatabase, ensure the following:

 - The Input Utility Network parameter must be from a database connection established as the database utility network owner.